wilmoore/git-hub/readme.md

 ## DESCRIPTION

   `git(1)` extension to control your github.com (or enterprise) repo from the command-line.
-Works with github.com and github enterprise repos.
+Works with github.com or github enterprise repos.

 ## COMMANDS